Best Obesity Drug in 2026: 8-Drug Decision Guide

 Several obesity drugs are being studied for conditions beyond weight loss alone, which may influence treatment selection depending on comorbidities:

 MASH (metabolic dysfunction-associated steatohepatitis): Survodutide is the leading candidate, with its dual GLP-1/glucagon mechanism showing particular promise for liver fat reduction in clinical trials.
 The glucagon receptor component may provide additional metabolic benefits relevant to MASH.
+Survodutide has also demonstrated significant reductions in blood pressure and may benefit patients with high blood pressure.
 See survodutide’s full profile for details.

 Obstructive sleep apnea (OSA): Tirzepatide (Zepbound) received an FDA approval for moderate-to-severe OSA in December 2024, making it the first obesity drug with this specific indication.
+In addition to improving sleep apnoea, tirzepatide has shown benefits for other obesity-related comorbidities, including chronic kidney disease, and improvements in cardiometabolic health and cardiovascular risk factors.
 This is a meaningful differentiator for patients with both conditions.

 Osteoarthritis (OA): Retatrutide is being studied in the TRIUMPH clinical program for effects on knee osteoarthritis.
 The substantial weight loss (28.7%) may produce meaningful joint-related benefits, though dedicated OA data are still emerging.
+Monitoring waist circumference is important as a clinical marker for obesity-related risks and treatment effectiveness in these studies.
+Follow all TRIUMPH milestones on our TRIUMPH trial tracker.
 Beyond weight, body composition and muscle mass preservation are increasingly important outcomes across all these compounds.

 REDEFINE 4: What Does CagriSema vs Tirzepatide Mean?